Updated October 22, 2018

 “The seminar began locally on the evening of November 23; the sisterhood ceremony was held on the 24th and the seminar continued until the 30th.
 The seminar was based on lectures by Rev. Sun Myung Moon and other Unification Church leaders.”

-❖ Added information with two photos:
+❖ Added information with three photos:

 From Today’s World, an FFWPU publication February 1997 (pages 23-24)